telerik/maui-docs/controls/collectionview/scrolling.md

 # .NET MAUI CollectionView Scrolling

-The users can vertically and horizontally scroll through the item in the CollectionView and also scroll to an item from the collection.
+The users can scroll vertically and horizontally through the items in the CollectionView and also scroll to a specific item from the collection.

 ## Scrolling to an Item